Borderline women, and men who love them.

 but the male Borderline can alternate between a Dr. Jekyll - Mr.

-Hyde temperament, and is susceptible to acquiring a Casanova
+Hyde temperament, and is at risk for acquiring a Casanova

-Complex.
-This man has similar traits described above;
+man has similar traits described within this text~ women may find

-women may find his uniquely open nature and candid self-revelations
+his uniquely open nature and candid self-revelations irresistible--but

-of extramarital or adulterous affairs if he's coupled--and if he's
+or adulterous affairs if he's coupled--and if he's single, there's

-from emotional deficits in boyhood, that spawned a deep distrust of
+during boyhood, that spawned a deep distrust of women; he might be

-women; he may be openly misogynistic, or secretly despise them.
+openly misogynistic, or secretly despise them, thanks to Mother.

 is a complex disorder that can take a considerable amount of time